Infest (album): Legacy

 In June 2020, Kerrang! included Infest on their "The 21 greatest nu-metal albums of all time - ranked" list, saying, "Jacoby Shaddix's Californian mob didn't just deliver an angst overload – they unleashed every ounce of feeling via arguably the catchiest songwriting nu-metal would ever see."

 To commemorate the album's 20th anniversary, Papa Roach performed the album live in its entirety in studio to stream worldwide on June 20, 2020.
 The whole performance was released on YouTube on September 15, 2020.

 In April 2022, Louder Sound ranked Infest at #18 on their "The 50 best nu metal albums of all time" list.
 Eleanor Goodman said about the album, "the lyrical content was surprisingly heavy coming-of-age stuff for a band whose singer went by the not-exactly-serious name of Coby Dick."
 In September the same year, the publication ranked the album as Papa Roach's best, saying "It might not be their most diverse piece of work, but Infest is undoubtedly Papa Roach’s finest moment."

-In January 2025, Loudwire ranked Infest at #20 on their list of "The Top 50 Nu-Metal Albums of All Time (Ranked)", saying "The multi-faceted sound throughout the record allowed the band to experiment, involving rapping and funkier beats to a larger extent than many of their contemporaries."
+In January 2025, Loudwire ranked Infest at #20 on their list of "The Top 50 Nu-Metal Albums of All Time (Ranked)", saying: "The multi-faceted sound throughout the record allowed the band to experiment, involving rapping and funkier beats to a larger extent than many of their contemporaries."

 In February 2025, Megan Jenkins of Distorted Sound Magazine said about the album in a retrospective piece, "It earned them a Grammy nomination, multiple Platinum plaques, it’s hailed as one of the greatest nu-metal albums of all time, and it’s featured in multiple video games, tv shows, and movies.
 It feels as though everyone should have heard something from this album yet a full quarter of a century later, audiences discover PAPA ROACH because of Infest."
+The same year, Rae Lemeshow-Barooshian of Loudwire included the album in her list of "the top 50 nu-metal albums of all time", ranking it twentieth.

-In 2025, guitarist Jerry Horton said about Infest:we expected that the songs that we picked for singles would do well and we expected that we would be on the radio and we would be touring.
+In 2025, guitarist Jerry Horton said about Infest: "we expected that the songs that we picked for singles would do well and we expected that we would be on the radio and we would be touring.
 It just didn’t happen the way that we imagined it would happen.
-We expected a build up, we expected to work it, to tour for a while and hopefully get to a certain level but it was completely different.
+We expected a build up, we expected to work it, to tour for a while and hopefully get to a certain level but it was completely different."